 The Youth Advisory Council (YAC) is a group of students representing most high schools in St. Clair County.
 They are empowered to create a positive role model for youth as philanthropists, assess local youth needs, review grant applications and advise the Community Foundation on youth grant awards.

-Beginning in 2012, the Youth Advisory Council (YAC) will be focusing on three main priority areas:
+During these next 3 years, the Youth Advisory Council (YAC) will focus their resources on the following three areas: